ruikeyuan1/c-stuff/Rick'sCSharpStartDocu.md

 | containerPrice | current price of each container |
 | The total income| The sum of all the payable charges in every rental |

+## Testplan

+In this section the testcases will be described to test the application.

+### Test Data

+In the following table you'll find all the data that is needed for testing.

 #### Container-rent

 | ID            | Input                             | Code                              |